 A highly-suggested method of improving your chance of success when applying is to arrange for the comune officer to preview your documents before you make your move.
 Not all will be willing to do this, but if you establish contact in person or through a local and position it as a way of helping to ensure the process is smooth when you do move, they might oblige.
 They may be willing to review scanned documents via email or you might consider arranging a meeting during a scouting trip.

-Generally, comuni in Italy require less documentation on your ancestors than US consulates.
-Most comuni only require that you provide vital records (birth, marriage, death) for your direct line; those for spouses of your direct Italian ancestors are not usually required.
+Comuni in Italy usually require less documentation on your ancestors than US consulates.
+Most only require that you provide vital records (birth, marriage, death) for your direct line; those for spouses of your direct Italian ancestors are not typically required.
 Also, proving naturalization status for your ancestor is less arduous.
 A copy of your ancestor’s naturalization certificate from USCIS or NARA or a Certificate of Non-Existence from USICS if your ancestor never naturalized should be sufficient.
-Comuni do not request or need census records, alien files, arrival documents, etc. Of course, if you have collected this information, bring it just in case—you never know what might help your case.
+Comuni do not usually request census records, alien files, arrival documents, etc. Of course, if you have collected this information, bring it just in case—you never know what might help your case.
 Just don’t volunteer documents not required if everything is going smoothly when you apply.

 Translations: A nuance to applying in Italy over the consulates is that everything you present that is not already in Italian must have a legalized translation.
 To accomplish this, you have three options:

 - Have the translations done in Italy.
 The Italian translator must go to the court to swear to them.
 These are known as sworn translations.
 This can be expensive as the translator often wants more money because of the need to go to court.
 Plus the courts have a fee of one marca da bollo per 4 pages of translation.